PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: More Perspective on Efficiency Analysis

-With empirical convergence in \(T_{\text{max}} \leq 50\) iterations (Appendix \ref{app_convergence}), the total time complexity is $\mathcal{O}\left(T_{\text{max}} \cdot nd\right)$, exhibiting linear scalability with the dimension of weight matrix \(n, d\), critical for deployment on LLMs with billions of parameters. \(\mathcal{O}(T_{\text{max}} \cdot nd)\) complexity is optimal for low-bit quantization when considering both approximation quality and computational efficiency.
-Compared to PTQ methods like GPTQ~\citep{frantar-gptq} and AWQ~\citep{jlin2024AWQ}, \textit{PTQTP achieves lower per-iteration complexity due to its closed-form solutions and fixed-dimensional ridge regression.}
+\(\mathcal{O}(T_{\text{max}} \cdot nd)\) complexity is optimal for low-bit quantization when considering both approximation quality and computational efficiency.
+Compared to existing PTQ methods, \textbf{\textit{PTQTP achieves lower per-iteration complexity due to its closed-form solutions and fixed-dimensional ridge regression.} }

-For example, GPTQ's iterative Hessian-based optimization has a per-iteration complexity of \(\mathcal{O}(nd^2)\), which becomes infeasible for large \(d\).
-The experiment results in Fig. \ref{fig_iteration} show that PTQTP can stably converges in \(\leq\)50 iterations with different model structures, resulting in 1.2-28.79 \(\times\) speedup during quantization on modern GPUs, which are shown in Fig. \ref{fig0}(b).